crestham/TOP_strats/README.md

 End of Delta/Pre-sigma (pot here if you potted at start of P3)
 Start of Omega (Pot)

+## Quick Ref differences from PF
+***Differences in the detailed strat are highlighted like this*** Program Loop Prio
+MTSTH1H2 D1234

+P2 Shape order for FAR
+:o: 🟥
+:x: 🔺
+🔺 :x:
+🟥 :o:

+Intermission: Purples go clockwise from east to west (refer to diagram below)

+Hello world movement: Blues break first by walking through towers, christmas wait for defam tower to move to them then go in and break

+P3 Monitors: no AM, refer to lineup diagram

+P5 Delta: Blue outers go into arena for beyond defense, blue inners bait hands on outside of arena

+P5 Sigma: First 2 marker pair goes E/W, 2nd 2 marker pair goes N/S

+P5 Omega: Normal marker is monitors, ignore marker is north/south bait.
+No marker is either near world bait or first near/distant world
+Check diagram for near world position

+P6: Check spread diagram

+# Detailed Strat

 ## Phase 1

 ### Program Loop Priority